30-30 vs 45-70 Which Lever Action Is Best For You?

 30-30 vs 45-70 Ammo

-While not quite on the level of cartridges like the .223 Remington or .308 Winchester in terms of raw ammo sales, the .30-30 Winchester and the .45-70 Government are both extremely popular centerfire rifle cartridges.
-In fact, they’re probably the two most popular cartridges used in lever-action rifles in North America.
-That said, the .30-30 Winchester is definitely the most widely used of the two in general, though the .45-70 Government is by no means rare.
+Both the .30-30 Winchester and the .45-70 Government are extremely popular centerfire rifle cartridges.
+In fact, they’re easily the two most popular cartridges used in lever-action rifles in North America.
+That said, the .30-30 Winchester is a little more common in general, though the .45-70 Government is by no means rare.

 So, they’re both in common use and ammo is usually easy to find for both.
 Availability also likely varies regionally though.
 For instance, more people tend to use the .45-70 Government up in Alaska where its hard hitting characteristics are useful on creatures like moose and brown bear.